 - Try not to disturb the environment too much, that will include getting into the water as well.
 You would not want to scare the fish away.

 - Just find a good spot where you can stand on the shore of the stream cast your line.

 - Stay as close to the shore as possible.
 If you decide to fish further from shore, then use a fishing kayak or a boat as water may be colder.
 But don’t go alone.

 - When you catch the fish and decide to release it, make sure you handle it with wet hands.
 This will protect the outer coating of the fish.
 This coating is for the protection of the fish’s health.

 - Spring is the best time for brook trout fishing.
 During spring, the trout are active and available near the surface.
 During summer, you might find the weather pleasant but trout move to deep bottoms of the lakes and streams.

-- You should take waterproof rain suits and wading gear with you.
+- You should carry a fly fishing rain suit and wading gear with you.
 Taking a life vest and warm clothes might come in handy as well.

 - Carry a personal locating devise.
 You might find poor cell phone service in most parts of the fishing area.